Human Rights: Policy

 Policy on Indigenous Peoples’ Rights

 In the context of its overall commitment to respecting human rights, MC pays special attention to upholding the rights of indigenous peoples, acknowledging their unique social and legal status under national and international laws, as well as their unique histories and cultural contributions throughout the world.
-When examining new business investment proposals, MC takes into consideration how the business operations may impact the rights of indigenous peoples and will consult with the relevant stakeholders.
+When examining new business investment proposals, MC takes into consideration how the business operations may impact the rights of indigenous peoples and consults with the relevant stakeholders.
 MC supports the United Nations Declaration on the Rights of Indigenous Peoples and the Indigenous and Tribal Peoples Convention (ILO Convention No. 169).

 Policy on the Appointment of Armed Security